Wednesday, 21 February 2024

-Surrounding the church natural and organic bodycare products can be found at
+Leaving the tram tracks and entering the more pedestrian-friendly quartier natural and organic bodycare products can be found at the

-Touch of Nature beauty parlour cum shop in Böhmische Straße east of Görlitzer Straße.
-Note that also this shop is
+Touch of Nature beauty parlour cum shop in Böhmische Straße east of Rothenburger Straße.
+Note that this shop is

 closed on weekends.

-Just opposite there's a second hand bicycle shop cum workshop, Elbcycles, where you can buy a used bike if you're staying longer, or get your own one fixed.
+A few steps from Touch of Nature there's a second hand bicycle shop cum workshop, Zwout! (formerly Elbcycles), where you can buy a used or recycled bike if you're staying longer, or get your own one fixed.